microsoft/nni/docs/source/compression/compression_evaluator.rst

 .. note::
-    It is also worth to note that not all the arguments of ``TorchEvaluator`` must be provided.
+    It is also worth to note that not all the arguments of :class:`TorchEvaluator <nni.compression.pytorch.TorchEvaluator>` must be provided.
     Some compressors only require ``evaluate_func`` as they do not train the model, some compressors only require ``training_func``.
     Please refer to each compressor's doc to check the required arguments.
     But, it is fine to provide more arguments than the compressor's need.

-A complete example of pruner using ``TorchEvaluator`` to compress model can be found :githublink:`here <examples/model_compress/pruning/taylorfo_torch_evaluator.py>`.
+A complete example of pruner using :class:`TorchEvaluator <nni.compression.pytorch.TorchEvaluator>` to compress model can be found :githublink:`here <examples/model_compress/pruning/taylorfo_torch_evaluator.py>`.

 LightningEvaluator
 ------------------
-``LightningEvaluator`` is for the users who work with PyTorchLightning.
+:class:`LightningEvaluator <nni.compression.pytorch.LightningEvaluator>` is for the users who work with PyTorchLightning.

 Only three parts users need to modify compared with the original pytorch-lightning code: